-- The subject property may not currently be listed For Sale and must have been taken off the market on or before the application date. - If the subject property was listed For Sale within the 6 months prior to the application date, the documentation must include a signed statement from the borrowers indicating their intent to retain the property. - ARMs are ineligible for cash-out.
+- If the subject property was listed For Sale within the 6 months prior to the application date, the documentation must include a signed statement from the borrowers indicating their intent to retain the property. - ARMs are ineligible for cash-out.